a10networks/PrometheusExporter/README.md

 ## ACOS Prometheus Exporter
 The ACOS Prometheus Exporter module collects the ACOS device statistics (stats) and displays the results as metrics.

-To analyze the ACOS stats, configure any visualization client, such as, Grafana, to query the stats from the Prometheus server, plot them, set thresholds, configure alerts, create heat maps, generate table, and perform similar functions, as needed.
+To analyze the ACOS stats, configure any visualization client, such as Grafana, to query the stats from the Prometheus server, plot them, set thresholds, configure alerts, create heat maps, generate a table, and perform similar functions, as needed.

 The Prometheus server works on a pull-based model and periodically queries the Exporter based on the intervals specified.
 It runs by default on port 9090.